Remembering our Chairman, Norman Gough (1926 - 2019).

 Running alongside this meanwhile, pressures continued from customers to rely on good supply chains to satisfy their client demands for full compliancy to various contracts and services.
 This resulted in our investment in formalising our management systems.
 Although FineCal had been regularly audited by the MOD, we opted to improve our standing and successfully gained BS5750 - we now have accreditation to ISO9001:2015 quality systems.

-And so to the new millenium which commenced with a real boost with the taking over of our a neighbouring 3M distributor in the town - Brissco Equipment.
-As they had decided to concentrate on their sign + graphic's side, this enabled us to strengthen our position and service with the increased customer base and wider product offerings.
-This acquisition opened branches in Great Yarmouth and soon after, in Wellingborough too.
-Eventually, FineCal became partners in a new joint venture creating Preline Ltd. This led to Wellingborough absorbing East Anglia whilst enabling fresh investment in our neighbouring Livingston operation in Scotland.
+The new Millenium commenced with a real boost and the buyout of our a neighbouring 3M distributor - Brissco Equipment.
+As they had decided to concentrate on their sign + graphic's side, this enabled us to strengthen our position and service the increased customer base with wider product offerings.
+Eventually, FineCal consolidated its position and recently invested in full acquisition of Preline Ltd with bases in Livingston, Scotland and Wellingborough.

 With all these developments, you'd think that Norman and Simon would be busy enough - but not likely!
 During the 80's, Norman had seized upon an opportunity to set up FineCal Environmental Systems.
 This venture aligned itself closely with Norman's engineering background combined with the local geology around Bristol – the root cause of furring in domestic equipment due to the existence of 'limescale'.

 The story goes: unable to find someone locally with skills in softener equipment as his own softening appliance had developed a problem, Norman contacted Culligan, the manufacturer of hard water converters to help.
 Well they soon recognised Norman’s technical ability and in conjunction with their own engineer, trained him up as they themselves were short of people.
-Thus FineCal became the Culligan dealer for the South-West installing softener equipment for both domestic and commercial markets, carrying out maintenance and supplying salt.
-Nowadays all the work is done is undertaken by Simon Gough who is also very experienced in the art of water softener installation and servicing.
+Thus FineCal became the Culligan dealer for the South-West installing softener equipment for both domestic and commercial markets, carrying out maintenance and the supplying salt.
+Nowadays all the work is undertaken by Simon in assisting customers with his experience in the art of water softener installation and servicing.